The fractional AI executive model for mid-size companies

 I transitioned one client from fractional to full-time after eight months.
 The trigger?
 They’d built enough AI momentum that pausing for even a week would cost them.
 The fractional executive who’d been guiding them became their permanent CTO.
 Smooth transition, zero learning curve.

 The inverse is also true.
-I’ve helped companies transition from bloated full-time AI teams back to fractional models once major initiatives were complete.
+Companies can transition from full-time AI teams back to fractional models once major initiatives complete.
 Why keep a full-time Chief AI Officer when you need AI governance quarterly, not daily?

 The math here is unforgiving.
-Companies report saving $200,000+ annually with fractional versus full-time executives.
+26% of organizations now have a Chief AI Officer, up from 11% two years earlier - but most mid-size companies can’t justify that cost.
+Fractional leaders contribute within weeks versus months for full-time hires, and they build internal capabilities rather than creating dependency.
 For mid-size companies where every dollar matters, that’s the difference between profit and loss, between investing in growth or paying overhead.

 Look at your next 18 months realistically.
 If you need AI leadership for specific initiatives, transformations, or capability building, fractional makes sense.
 If AI is becoming your core business, go full-time.
 Just don’t hire full-time for fractional needs, or fractional for full-time requirements.

 Most mid-size companies need AI leadership desperately but can’t justify permanent executives.
+72% of organizations now use AI in at least one function, but only 13% of AI projects move from proof-of-concept to production.
 The fractional model solves this elegantly - you get the expertise when you need it, at a price you can afford, with flexibility to adjust as you learn.

 After watching dozens of companies navigate this choice, the pattern is clear: start fractional, prove the value, then decide on permanence based on actual needs, not theoretical futures.